Financial Aid Plan

 Refunds of financial aid/loan funds will be issued when a credit balance exists on a student's account.
 Students should plan to arrive on campus with enough personal money to make purchases, such as books, without depending upon financial aid funds.

 Payment of tuition may be deferred if the student has provided a completed Application for Employer Deferment of Tuition Payment form, signed by the student's employer.
 Students are required to pay all fees and any portion of tuition not covered by their employer at the Cashier's Office by the semester due dates or at registration.
 The student is responsible for any tuition not paid by the employer within the prescribed period.
+Employer payments must be made directly to Marywood University and not to the student in order to qualify for this payment option.
 If the student or employer does not make scheduled payments on time, the University reserves the right to refuse to offer this payment plan to the student for subsequent semesters.